Mount Evelyn

 Mount Evelyn is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Mount Evelyn's dwelling structure, as per the latest Census, consisted of 97.9% houses and 2.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 93.8% houses and 6.3% other dwellings.
-Home ownership in Mount Evelyn stood at 32.9%, with mortgaged dwellings at 57.6% and rented ones at 9.5%.
+In Mount Evelyn, as per the latest Census, 97.9% of dwellings were houses while 2.1% comprised semi-detached homes, apartments, and other types.
+This contrasts with Melbourne metro's figures of 93.8% houses and 6.3% other dwellings.
+Home ownership in Mount Evelyn stood at 32.9%, with mortgaged properties at 57.6% and rented ones at 9.5%.
 The median monthly mortgage repayment was $2,000, exceeding Melbourne metro's average of $1,950.
-Weekly rent median in Mount Evelyn was $365, compared to Melbourne metro's $380.
-Nationally, Mount Evelyn's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $375.
+The median weekly rent was recorded at $365, compared to Melbourne metro's $380.
+Nationally, Mount Evelyn's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing